 CBD Science: The Difference Between CBD and CBDA

-Both CBD and CBDA are cannabinoids, unique compounds formed with cannabis.
-CBD has always been seen as the most promising of the cannabinoids for potential medical research, and as such, CBDA has fallen to the wayside.
-However, a trend of raw juicing cannabis has brought CBDA firmly back into the spotlight, leaving many people wondering what the difference between the two is.
+CBD and CBDA are both cannabinoids, unique compounds formed within hemp and cannabis plants.
+CBD has largely been viewed as the most promising of the cannabinoids for medical purposes, and as such, CBDA has fallen to the wayside.
+However, a trend of raw juicing cannabis leaves has brought CBDA firmly back into the spotlight, leaving many people to wonder what the difference is between the two.

+When it comes to breast cancer and CBDA, research in this area is quite underdeveloped, not to mention contested.
 For example, Dr. Sean McAllister, a highly prolific scientist in the field of cannabinoid research, found that THC and CBD appeared to inhibit and kill cancer cells.
-But also that “compared to CBD, CBDA had negligible effects in cell viability assay against multiple cancers.
-We therefore never took a great interest in the molecule.”
+He also found that “compared to CBD, CBDA had negligible effects in cell viability assay against multiple cancers.
+We therefore never took a great interest in the molecule”.

-This is further backed up by a study that Dr. McAllister points out.
-The study, “Antitumor Activity of Plant Cannabinoids with Emphasis on the Effect of Cannabidiol on Human Breast Carcinoma,” found that of all the cannabinoids (including THC, CBG, and CBC), CBD was the most potent at fighting breast cancer, whereas CBDA was the least.
+This is further backed up by a study pointed out by Dr. McAllister called “Antitumor Activity of Plant Cannabinoids with Emphasis on the Effect of Cannabidiol on Human Breast Carcinoma”.
+The study found that of all the cannabinoids (including THC, CBG, and CBC), CBD was the most potent at fighting breast cancer, whereas CBDA was the least.